-Sometimes during Windows 11 or Windows 10 update process, we may encounter error code 0x80070002 or 0x80070003.
+Sometimes during Windows 11 or Windows 10 update process, we may encounter error codes 0x80070002 or 0x80070003.
 These error codes prevent the update process.
-It occurs because of a missing file, incorrect system settings, malware or defective hardware etc. It should be noted depending on the system version, you may see error code “80070002” or “80070003”.
+It occurs because of a missing file, incorrect system settings, malware or defective hardware etc. Depending on the system version, you may see the error code “80070002” or “80070003”.
 However, the message behind these all error codes is “ERROR_FILE_NOT_FOUND”.
 So how you can resolve this issue yourself.

 How to Fix Windows 11/10 Update Error 0x80070002 or 0x80070003